Matilda Tone: Later life and publications

-Starting 1824, The New Monthly Magazine began the unauthorised publication of extracts from Wolfe Tone's autobiography.
+Starting in 1824, The New Monthly Magazine began the unauthorised publication of extracts from Wolfe Tone's autobiography.
 In response, Tone decided to publish all of Wolfe Tone's papers and writing, including the autobiography, pamphlets and diaries, edited by their son William.
 What resulted was two large volumes entitled the Life of Theobald Wolfe Tone, published in May 1826.
 Tone added a memoir of her own life in Paris following his death in 1798.
 The book was a best-seller, and ensured the legacy of Wolfe Tone, as well as being an important contemporary document of both Irish and French revolutionary politics.

 William Tone died in 1828, after which Tone lived more privately.
 She died in Georgetown on 18 March 1849.
 Thomas Wilson predeceased her in 1824.
 Just two weeks previously she had been interviewed by a Young Irelander, Charles Hart.
 She was initially buried near William Tone at Marbury burying-ground, Georgetown.
 After that cemetery was sold, she was reinterred in Green-Wood Cemetery, Brooklyn, New York on 31 October 1891 by her great-grandchildren.
 A new monument was dedicated to her, which was later restored in 1996.